-Are you looking for a general dentist in the Scripps Ranch or Mira Mesa area?
+Are you looking for general dentistry in the Scripps Ranch or Mira Mesa area?
 Please call (858) 271-1010 today for an appointment with Dr. Ramin Goshtasbi (“Dr. G”) at Oasis Dental Arts.

 You know that an ounce of prevention is worth a pound of cure.
 Actually, in dental care, it’s more like an ounce of prevention is worth a ton of cure.
 Unlike skin, muscle, and even bone, the body has limited mechanisms for healing your teeth.
 And no restorative materials can match the properties of your natural dental structures.
-So preventing damage to your teeth and gums is of paramount importance.
+So preventing damage to your teeth and gums is of paramount importance in general dentistry.